darren277/gpt-realtime/README.md

 So far, it successfully interacts with the Real Time API (using the `gpt-4o-realtime-preview-2024-12-17` beta model).
 It handles voice that is recorded via the browser and converted using `ffmpeg` (server side as a subprocess).

 It still needs some tweaking to get the live prompts working right as the last testing resulted in it simply repeating back what I had said to it.

+## JavaScript version

+There is now a Node/Express/React version of the same application.
+It has the same functionality as the Python version currently, only, for whatever reason, the first test case worked flawlessly without having to make any adjustments to the intercepted prompts.
+Perhaps my first test case for the Python version was just too trivial to expect any results (I simply uttered "Testing speech to text.
+Testing speech to text." - not much of a prompt, afterall).